-Three 45-minute panel discussions form part of the day-long #WomenXBorders18 programme of events at the Irish Writers Centre on 10 March 2018.
+Three 45-minute panel discussions and one 15-minute information session form part of the day-long #WomenXBorders18 programme of events at the Irish Writers Centre on 10 March 2018.
 Panels are made up of writers from both Northern Ireland and the Republic of Ireland.
 Please note: due to space constraints, events on 10 March are only open to programme participants.

 PANEL 1.
 Writing Through Darkness: the Literary Remedy [11.30 – 12.15]

 This panel will discuss the therapeutic value of writing.

 The purpose of reading, and many would also say writing, is to feel an emotional connection, to experience the ‘other’ and to feel understood, in seeing the familiar made unfamiliar on the page.
 When we have experienced traumatic life events, the retelling of those events can be helpful and necessary.
 We relive the experience through the telling, and, in part, give ourselves distance.
 What can writing about the self offer us?
 Recognition, acknowledgement, and bearing witness to the lived experience.